jestjs/jest/website/versioned_docs/version-23.x/JestObjectAPI.md

 #### `Function`

 Creates a new [mock function](https://jestjs.io/docs/en/mock-functions.html).
 The new function has no formal parameters and when called will return `undefined`.
-This functionality also applies to `async functions`.
+This functionality also applies to `async` functions.

 #### `Class`